geological-survey-of-queensland/share-data-with-gsq/gsq-userguides/s3-to-s3-gsq-userguide.md

 3. Change the value of the **SOURCE_BUCKET_NAME** and **DESTINATION_BUCKET_NAME**.
 4. Name the policy **Temp_S3_Sync_ddmmyyyy**.
 5. Enter in the description **Delete this policy on ddmmyyyy** where the date is today + 5 business days.
+6. Attach this policy to the GSQ Admin role that you are using with the S3 CLI.

 ```json
 {